The cars : Land Rover Discovery

-THE story of the Land Rover Discovery actually begins at the dawn of the 1980s, and company reshuffles that saw Land Rover separated from the car making divisions of BL, Austin-Rover and Jaguar.
+THE story of the Land Rover Discovery actually begins at the dawn of the 1980s, and with company reshuffles that saw Land Rover separated from the car making divisions of British Leyland, Austin-Rover and Jaguar.
 The company’s success in producing off-road vehicles had endured almost criminal neglect during the 1970s – a situation that saw the Range and Land Rover product lines receiving scant development.

-BL may have involuntarily ignored the Land Rover marque in the ‘dark years’, but the opposition certainly didn’t.
+British Leyland may have involuntarily ignored the Land Rover marque in the ‘dark years’, but the opposition certainly didn’t.
 Companies such as Nissan and Toyota were already building their own alternatives, and had established themselves as desirable and rugged in extreme situations.
-The Landcruiser, in particular, provided options that the Range Rover didn’t – and that allowed sales of the rivals to expand.
+The Land Cruiser, in particular, provided options that the Range Rover didn’t – and that allowed sales of the rivals to expand.

-However, following the arrival of Michael Edwardes in the Chairman/Chief Executive role at BL in 1977, Land Rover’s autonomy within the post-Ryder sprawl of BL was guaranteed.
-However, the effects of the influx or rivals, and the emergence of the second oil crisis in 1979 began to bite.
-“Dwindling demand in struggling third-world nations, coupled with huge revenue losses in oil producing countries, such as Nigeria and Saudi Arabia, hit Land Rover Sales hard.
-The directors expended massive effort trying to seek alternatives to hard currency, but got nowhere,” Nigel said.
-A drip of new models followed – with the much demanded V8 powered Land Rover arriving in 1979, the five-door Range Rover in 1982, and general shifting of the product lines into a more polarised pairing – the Land Rover, a more utilitarian option and its bigger brother pushed increasingly upmarket.
+‘Dwindling demand in struggling third-world nations, coupled with huge revenue losses in oil producing countries, such as Nigeria and Saudi Arabia, hit Land Rover Sales hard.
+The Directors expended massive effort trying to seek alternatives to hard currency, but got nowhere,” Nigel said.
+A drip of new models followed – with the much demanded V8-powered Land Rover arriving in 1979, the five-door Range Rover in 1982, and general shifting of the product lines into a more polarised pairing – the Land Rover, a more utilitarian option, and its bigger brother pushed increasingly upmarket.

 Enter Project Jay